AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Origin      : Southeast Asia, Cambodia
 - Education   : Wobash
 - History     : Science Teacher
-- Dr.S developed the lazer door with the help
+- Dr.S developed the lazer door with the help of Dr.SP in the year 2040.
+Dr.S stated "The lazer doors will protect humanity for generations to come".
+Dr.S is infamous for his protective nature.
 >**Dr.SP**
 - Joined      : 5/5/2030
 - Role        : Exploratory Researcher